leanprover/theorem_proving_in_lean4/inductive_types.md

 An element of ``Inhabited α`` is simply a witness to the fact that there is an element of ``α``.
-Later, we will see that ``Inhabited`` is an example of a *type class* in Lean: Lean can be instructed that suitable base types are inhabited, and can automatically infer that other constructed types are inhabited on that basis.
+Later, we will see that ``Inhabited`` is an example of a [Type Class](type_classes.md) in Lean: Lean can be instructed that suitable base types are inhabited, and can automatically infer that other constructed types are inhabited on that basis.

 As exercises, we encourage you to develop a notion of composition for partial functions from ``α`` to ``β`` and ``β`` to ``γ``, and show